 Bachelor of Arts in German Language and Cultural Studies

-Develop the skills to meaningfully participate in the German-speaking world through broad cultural, linguistic and practical experiences with the Bachelor of Arts in German Language and Cultural Studies in Temple’s College of Liberal Arts.
-Students graduate proficient in the German language, and they form an in-depth, critical understanding of German cultural life, past and present.
+Develop the skills to meaningfully participate in the German-speaking world through broad cultural, linguistic and practical experiences with the Bachelor of Arts in German Language and Cultural Studies in Temple University’s College of Liberal Arts.
+Students become proficient in the German language, and they form an in-depth, critical understanding of German cultural life, past and present.

 This 123-credit undergraduate degree’s curriculum is tailored to help students achieve their learning goals, whether they want to engage in business with German partners, work in government agencies or in media, or simply participate in German culture.
-Students develop skills in reading, writing and oral communication while acquiring a rich understanding of the literature, cinema, history and culture of the German-speaking world.
+Students develop skills in oral communication, reading and writing while acquiring a rich understanding of the cinema, culture, history and literature of the German-speaking world.

 - Cannstatter V.V.,